Alliance Liberation

 The Alliance Liberation (Alliance Libération; Liberasion Lalyans) is a Rodrigues-based political alliance in Mauritius.
 It is composed of the Front Patriotique Rodriguais, Mouvement Militant Rodriguais, PMSD Rodrigues and Union du Peuple de Rodrigues.

 History

-The Rodrigues constituency-based alliance received two seats in the National Assembly of Mauritius following the 2024 Mauritian general election under the "Best Loser System".
+The Rodrigues constituency-based alliance received two seats in the National Assembly of Mauritius following the 2024 Mauritian general election under the "Best Loser System". their two MPs are Dianette Henriette-Manan and Jacques Edouard.